Ahmed-A-A-Elhag/GAD/experiments/ZINC/README.md

 ## Description
-Here we include the scripts to generate our results on ZINC dataset, including data preprocessing, etc.
+Here we include the scripts to generate our results on ZINC dataset, including uploading the data, preprocessing steps, etc.

 ***To run GAD model on ZINC***: